-Brian ``Kato″ Kaelin, who took the witness stand witness stand in O.J.
-Simpson’s murder trial Tuesday and will return Wednesday, is described by friends and former classmates as someone who is ``always on stage,″ someone who looks for laughs and usually gets them.
+Brian ``Kato″ Kaelin, who is scheduled to take the witness stand in the O.J.
+Simpson murder trial this week, is described by friends and former classmates as someone who is ``always on stage,″ someone who looks for laughs and usually gets them.

 Kaelin, who turned 36 earlier this month, grew up in Glendale, a Milwaukee suburb of about 14,000, graduated from Nicolet High School in 1977 and spent two years at the University of Wisconsin-Eau Claire as a speech major.

 Old friends who have have stayed in touch with Kaelin say they’re angered by tabloid reports portraying the former Simpson houseguest as a gigolo, a freeloader or a drug dealer.
 They say his relationship with Simpson and Simpson’s ex-wife, Nicole Brown Simpson, was simply one of friendship.

 ``These people (Simpsons) enjoyed him and felt comfortable with him and invited him into their family and he accepted their offer.
 I don’t see anything wrong with that,″ said Steve Clavette of Mequon, a friend from high school.